 Keywords: “exercise and ADHD”, “physical activity and ADHD”, and “ADHD and cardio”.

-Weaver, Christine, "Long-Term Aerobic Exercise Regimens Can Help Improve Behavioral Symptoms in Children with Attention Deficit Hyperactivity Disorder" (2017).
+Weaver, Christine and Vigliotti, Rachel, "Long-Term Aerobic Exercise Regimens Can Help Improve Behavioral Symptoms in Children with Attention Deficit Hyperactivity Disorder" (2017).
 School of Physician Assistant Studies.
 615.